Pouzor/alpine-nginx-php-mongo/README.md

-# Symfony 2 PHP-FPM Nginx With MongoDB
+# Symfony 2 PHP-FPM Nginx

 Nginx and PHP-FPM running together in a docker container.
-This image is based on `alpine:3.3` with [S6](http://skarnet.org/software/s6/) and optimized for Symfony 2/3.
+This image is based on `alpine:3.3` with [S6](http://skarnet.org/software/s6/) and optimized for Symfony 3.

 ## Use

 ### Mounting your project file for development purpose

 To be used in your Symfony 3 folder:
-`docker run -d --name my-app -p 1337:80 -e SYMFONY_ENV=dev -v $(pwd):/var/www pouzor/alpine-php-nginx-mongo .`
+`docker run -d --name my-app -p 1337:80 -e SYMFONY_ENV=dev -v $(pwd):/var/www gcanal/alpine-php-nginx .`

 ### Use bash inside your container